• Metropolitan Region

 Warrego Highway (Ipswich - Toowoomba) and Mount Crosby Road interchange

-In August and September 2022, the department undertook community consultation on two concept design options aimed at alleviating congestion and reducing traffic incidents at this busy interchange.
+In August and September 2022, we undertook community consultation on 2 concept design options aimed at alleviating congestion and reducing traffic incidents at this busy interchange.

-Following community consultation, the department explored the transport priorities of the area and stakeholders' concerns, including safety and congestion issues.
+Following this consultation, we explored the transport priorities of the area and stakeholders' concerns, including safety and congestion issues.

 More than 630 stakeholders, including individuals, businesses and organisations provided their feedback.

-The existing interchange bridge will remain in its current state with minor upgrades carried out to the Mount Crosby Road roundabouts on either side of the bridge if required.
+The existing interchange bridge will remain in its current state with minor upgrades carried out to the Mount Crosby Road roundabouts on either side of the bridge.

 Preferred design